top of page

 10 to 20 percent of adults have digestive complaints of belching or flatulence.

 A variety of gastrointestinal complaints or symptoms are caused by gas.
-For example, belching, bloating, abdominal pain, and flatulence can be due to sensation from gas, not necessarily "excess gas."
+For example, belching, bloating, abdominal pain, and flatulence can be due to sensations from gas, not necessarily "excess gas."

-Burping, abdominal bloating, and flatus (passing gas through the rectum) is normal.
+Burping, abdominal bloating, and flatus (passing gas through the rectum) are normal.
 We all do it.

-Normally you can pass gas or flatus up to12 to 25 times per day, typically later in the day than in the morning.
+You can usually pass gas or flatus up to 12 to 25 times daily, typically later than in the morning.

 To minimize gas and its embarrassment, the first areas to focus on are diet and eating habits.